 Charlotte Brontë (1816–1855)

 Charlotte Brontë is the eldest among the famous Bronte sisters.
-Her literary legacy is epitomized by her notable novels, most notably Jane Eyre, which she published under the gender-neutral pen name Currer Bell.
+Her literary legacy is epitomized by her novels, most notably Jane Eyre, which she published under the gender-neutral pen name Currer Bell.
 Notably, she forged a distinctive path by crafting first-person narratives from a female perspective, a groundbreaking approach uncommon for her time, solidifying her influence on literature for generations to come.

 Popular Works: